What are the Quietest (and Loudest) Neighborhoods in Portland?

 There are a few things you can look for when shopping for a home and want to consider noise levels.

 - Culture.
-Part of determining whether a neighborhood is right for you is understanding its culture.
-All neighborhoods generate noise, so your choice and decision may rest on the types of noise you prefer or can tolerate.
+Understanding a neighborhood’s culture is part of determining whether it is right for you.
+All neighborhoods generate noise, so your choice and decision may rest on the noise you prefer or can tolerate.
 For example, some neighborhoods may be overrun with leaf blowers at 6 AM, while others might be silent after sunrise but come alive when the sun goes down with parties, outdoor gatherings, and music.

 - Distance.
-Check to see how far the neighborhood is located from the nearest “point source” of noise, like a freeway, factory, or distribution warehouse.
-It goes without saying that those sensitive to noise should seek to live along roads that are strictly residential, where unnecessary traffic is not likely to pass through.
+Check how far the neighborhood is from the nearest “point source” of noise, like a freeway, factory, or distribution warehouse.
+Those sensitive to noise should seek to live along strictly residential roads, where unnecessary traffic is not likely to pass through.
 And remember, rural areas can also be noisy from farm equipment and other activities.

 - Density.
 Let’s face it: Humans are noisy.
-The more people in a neighborhood, the louder it’s going to be.
+The more people in a neighborhood, the louder it will be.
 Portland population densities range from 15,500 people per square mile (in the Goose Hollow neighborhood near downtown) to the low hundreds of people per square mile, where homes are larger and/or farther apart.

 Our Top Picks for the Quietest Portland Neighborhoods